National Pound Cake Day

 ‡‡‡January 25th is National Fish Taco Day, March 21st is National Crunchy Taco Day, March 31st is Día del Taco (in Mexico), and October 4th is National Taco Day.
 Not to mention Taco Tuesdays.

-‡‡‡‡ National Oranges & Lemons Day is celebrated in the U.K., believed to have begun in 1920 by Reverend William Pennington-Bickford of The St. Clement Danes Church of London.
+‡‡‡‡ National Oranges & Lemons Day is celebrated in the U.K., and is believed to have begun in 1920 by Reverend William Pennington-Bickford of The St. Clement Danes Church of London.
 Children came to the church; each received an orange and a lemon.
 Here’s more about it.
-Some sources say it takes place on the third Thursday in March, rather than March 31st.
+Initially, it was celebrated on March 31st, but now takes place in the U.K. on the third Thursday in March, rather than March 31st.

 Continue To The April Food Holidays